DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/README.md

 ```

 ### 2. Cloud-Hosted / Production Mode
 Simply run `chalice deploy` to deploy this into your AWS account.
-Your AWS CLI must be setup and configured to talk to your desired AWS Account.
+Your AWS CLI must be set up and configured to talk to your desired AWS Account.
 Note: This will require you install Python and Chalice on your computer, or that you shell into your "app" container and run it from there.

 **WARNING**: If you are to use this in production/cloud mode, you will need to remove the `host = "http://dynamodb:8000"` in every model for it to be able to talk to AWS's hosted DynamoDB properly.